behzadh/FacebookMarketplaceRecommendationRankingSystem/README.md

         def forward(self, x):
             return self.layers(x)
     ```
-    Using pre-trained resnet50 model increased the accuracy to around 35% for the validation and the accuracy for the training
+    Using the pre-trained resnet50 model increased the accuracy to around 35% for the validation and the accuracy for the training
     sample reached 65% accepting an overfit for our model, based on the available data for this project.

     <img src="https://github.com/behzadh/Facebook_Marketplace_RRS/blob/main/plots/image_tensorboard.png" width="600">